-Pricing the new smartphones at or just below predecessors may be an effective strategy at luring some price-conscious customers to upgrade their phones, experts say.
+Pricing the new smartphones at or just below predecessors may be an effective strategy to reverse declining sales.
+It lures some price-conscious customers to upgrade their phones.

 The Series 5 Apple Watch, iPad, Apple TV

 Upgrades and features announced on Tuesday to Apple’s wearables line the Series 5 Apple Watch were notable.
-The new smartwatches are equipped with an always-on display and life-saving features such as fall detection, emergency SOS which allows international emergency calling with the push of a button, medical ID, and a compass.
+The new smartwatches have an always-on display and life-saving features.
+Such as fall detection, emergency SOS which allows international emergency calling with the push of a button, medical ID, and a compass.

-Apple also unveiled a new iPad with a larger 10.2-inch retina display and a new chip which makes device twice as fast as the top-selling PC and pricing for its gaming subscription and streaming services Apple Arcade and Apple TV+, which will cost $4.99 each monthly.
+Apple also unveiled a new iPad with a larger 10.2-inch retina display and a new chip which makes device twice as fast as the top-selling PC.
+They also released prices for its gaming subscription and streaming services Apple Arcade and Apple TV+, which costs $4.99 each monthly.